 Another section of the Road Rules is concerned with the duties of the leader.
 Every ride has a nominated leader and hence this is an important function of any ride.
 The leader has a number of duties (plan the route, work out distances, fuel stops, points of interest, areas of risk, etc).
 To assist the leader with these tasks, the Aspects of Leading a Good Ride document was developed and honed over many years from about 1989 onwards.
 The object is to make it easier for, in particular, first time leaders.
 It provides a check list of activities that need to be performed and some concepts and strategies to be considered when planning a ride.

-The secondary purpose, and probably of more significance, is to provide
+The secondary purpose of the Road Rules, and probably of more significance,

 a consistent "look and feel" for each ride.
 The Leader has primary

 responsibility for this intangible outcome, and carries the Club's

 reputation on their shoulders.
 Typically, first and major impressions of the

 Club occur on a Guest's first ride.
 To survive, the Club needs this